 In 1908, the Middleport Board of Education appointed a group of seven people to serve as a library board.
 The new board was charged with acquiring both books and funds.
 An “entertainment” and book reception was held at Coe’s Opera House, with a book being the price of admission.
 Several more benefits were held and produced a profit of $131.83, which paid the expenses until the Board of Education granted the Library Board a total of $357.64 for the yearly expenses.
 The Library Board soon began corresponding with the Carnegie Foundation and with land purchased from the VanDuyn family, the Middleport Carnegie Library was completed in 1912 and is still serving the people of Middleport.

 When the Pomeroy, Middleport and Rutland School Districts combined in 1966, the libraries became one administrative unit known as the Meigs Local School District Library.
 In 1980, the library became a county district library known as the Meigs County District Public Library.
 The state government changed the way libraries were funded in 1986, giving libraries a portion of the state income tax, instead of the local intangible tax.
 A formula was built into the funding that allowed small underfunded libraries to receive a larger share of the money to equalize the funding with the libraries in the more affluent communities.
 As a result, our library system began to grow for the first time in many years.
 With the collection growing and the services expanding, the Pomeroy Library soon outgrew the Carnegie Building.
-In September of 1989, the Pomeroy Library moved to its present location at 216 W. Main St. A major renovation and expansion was completed in 2003.
+In September of 1989, the Pomeroy Library moved to its present location at 216 W. Main St. A major renovation and expansion was completed in 2003 and again in 2016.

 Library services continued to expand with the opening of the Racine Public Library in 1997.
 The unusual building is a renovated carriage house located on the former Tyree property.
 The attractive library and grounds have proven to be an asset to the village of Racine.